 Make It Effortless

 QR codes on packaging that pre-populate product details.
 One-click registration for ecommerce orders.
 Mobile-first design.
-QR code usage has increased 96% since 2020 according to Statista.
-Mobile-friendly interfaces, pre-filled fields where possible, and minimal required information increase completion rates dramatically.
+QR code usage has grown sharply since 2020 according to Bitly.
+Mobile-friendly interfaces and pre-filled fields raise completion rates sharply.
+Keep required information to the minimum.
 Provide multiple registration methods, online, mail-in, phone, to accommodate different customer preferences and technical capabilities.

 Offer Clear Value